9 Best Place to Visit in Doi Mae Salong (2024)

 By personal vehicle

-If you want to travel in a private vehicle from Chiang Mai, you can rent a motorbike with an engine capacity of up to 300cc from us.
+If you want to travel in a private vehicle from Chiang Mai, you can rent a motorbike or a scooter with an engine capacity of up to 300cc from us.
 However, if you’re going to rent a big bike with an engine over 500cc, you can look at companies like POP, Mr. Mechanic, or C&P Rental.

 We recommend renting a car for anyone who has no experience with motorcycles or traveling as a family, as it is safer than riding a bike.